You are viewing a story from harrypotterfanfiction.com

 Walking around my room, my eyes fell onto the large brown trunk that lay in the corner of my room.
 I sighed as I moved towards it, bending down to open the large heavy lid and rest it against the wall behind.
 I examined all the things that I would need for the following year.
 I knew perfectly well by now that I had already packed everything that I needed and the reason that I knew this was because I had already packed and re- packed my trunk eight different times already.

-I don’t know why, but every time I packed my trunk, I never seemed quite satisfied with the way it was packed.
+I don’t know why, but every time I packed my trunk, I never seemed quite satisfied with the way it was organised.
 It looked wrong and it felt wrong.
 I tried repositioning everything many times, but it was never right.
 Part of me felt like I was developing OCD, but of course the more logical me screamed out from somewhere in the back of my mind the real and more obvious answer why I was never satisfied with my packing.
+It was because I didn’t want to feel ready to go back because deep down I knew that I wasn’t.
 I was scared.
 I was scared of going back there.

-I had liked Ron since about fourth year and had always waited for him to do or say something, but he never did.
-Not until we thought we were about to die and we finally kissed.
+When all of the funerals were over, I focused on the one glimmer of light that had been keeping me going.
+Ron.
+Ron and I had kissed.
+After years and years of hoping and dreaming, it had finally happened.
+In the middle of destruction and chaos was that one perfect moment.
+Not until we thought we were about to die had we finally kissed.
 That moment was so magical to me.
 I had waited for it to happen for years and when it finally did, it hadn’t disappointed.
 I don’t even know who started the kiss.
 I just remember one minute running for our lives and the next his lips were pressed firmly against mine, his hands around my waist pulling me closer.
 I had been breathless and I thought that I could face whatever was about to happen because Ron was mine and he was beside me.
 We would face whatever happened together.

 But of course it didn’t happen quite the way I imagined.
 After the kiss, we were back to fighting for our lives and then the war was over and Fred was dead and we never really did get a chance to talk about what had happened or what that meant for us and so when everything was over, we just went in our own opposite directions, leaving so much uncertainty between us.
 I knew that he needed time with his family and I felt so sorry for him.
 I just wanted to be there for him and to comfort him, but he pushed me away.